Poranthalum Ambalaiya Porakka Koodathu: Production

 Poranthalum Ambalaiya Porakka Koodathu was directed by N. K. Viswanathan who also wrote the screenplay and worked as cinematographer.
 The film was produced by T. S. Sethuraman and T. S. Saravanan under Kalyan Cine Productions.
 V. Udhayasankaran was the editor.

 Soundtrack

 The soundtrack was composed by Bala Bharathi.
 Lyrics written by Pulamaipithan, Muthulingam and Kalidasan.

 Release and reception

 Poranthalum Ambalaiya Porakka Koodathu was released on 25 September 1993.
-Malini Mannath of The Indian Express called it a "crass film" but lauded Vishwanathan's cinematography.
+Malini Mannath of The Indian Express called it a "crass" film, but lauded Viswanathan's cinematography.